lightwick/lightwick.github.io/blog/biology/_posts/2021-07-04-carbon-&-the-molecular-diversity-of-life.md

 - isomer: while isomers have the same chemical compositions, their properties differ due to their differences in structure.
 These are the three types of isomers.
     1. structural isomer: refer to image below
     2. cis-trans isomer: cis(on this side of), trans(across) are the latin-english correspondents.
 Cis isomer would have the same atom on the same side, and trans vice versa
     3. enantiomers: They are divided into L isomer and D isomer.
-L for _'levo'_ which is _'left'_ in latin, D for _'dextro'_ which is _'right'_
+The letters used to tell apart enantiomers, L and D, are from the words _'levo'_ and _'dextro'_ which mean _'left'_ and _'right'_ respectively.
 ![types of isomers](/assets/isomerism.png)

 ## ATP